 Edinburgh Neighbourhood Moving Guide: Planning Differences That Affect Time

-Moves between neighbourhoods in Edinburgh can take very different amounts of time even when the distance is short.
+Moves between Edinburgh neighbourhoods can take very different amounts of time even when the distance is short.
 Parking access, building layout, street geometry and route predictability usually determine how quickly items can be loaded and unloaded.
+Loading time usually outweighs driving time.

 Yes.
 Neighbourhood layout in Edinburgh changes moving time because parking access, housing density and building layout alter loading speed and route predictability.